stefaniasilivestru/MobileAppDevelopmentProject2/README.md

 ## Features

 List the **functional** features of the app.
-For example:

-- Search for common routes in Madrid.
-- Filters by transport type.
-- Interactive maps.
-- Real-time traffic information.
+- Add routes and places using a specific criteria (e.g in our demo: routes in cities where famous movies and series were filmed)
+- Display route on map
+- Change language app
+- List your places offline and online
+- Delete and edit route
+- See weather for a specific route
+- Add/Edit/Deelete feedback based on your experience on app

 List the **technical** features of the app.
-You might include specific references to source code in your repo.
-For example:

-- Persistence in csv/text file
+- Persistence in csv/text file -> Coordinates + Timestamp of places
-- Persistence in shared preferences
+- Persistence in Shared Preferences (routeName and routeId)
-- Persistence in Room database.
-Ref: [Source code](https://github.com/btabuenca/HelloWorldKt/blob/268a3367296238c76ec1baa18d0b5d268a49235f/app/src/main/java/es/upm/btb/helloworldkt/persistence/room/LocationEntity.kt#L6 "LocationEntity")
+- Persistence in local database - SQFLite
+- Display Data in UI using ListView
+- Widgets lifecycles
+- Use of Logging for debug
+- Pop-up messages: Alerts, Toasts, Dialogues, Snackbars
-- Firebase Realtime database
+- Firebase Realtime database : on routes and feedbacks
-- Firebase authentication
+- Firebase Authentication
-- Maps: Openstreetmaps or Google maps
-- Resful APIs used (_e.g., Openwheathermaps https://openweathermap.org/api .Describe the api here_).
+- Maps: OpenStreetMaps - geolocating coordinates using it
+- Restful APIs used: (_Openwheathermaps https://openweathermap.org/api .Retrieve weather information data based on specific location_).
-- Menu: _e.g., Toolbar_
+- Menu: Navigation Drawer Menu
-- Images: _e.g. glide or picasso library_
-- Sensors: _e.g., GPS coordinates, noise meter, light meter, compass, gyroscope, ..._
+- Internationalizing App (EN/ES language available: Flutter_localizations package
-- ...
+- Splash Screen
+- Replace icon using flutter_launcher_icons

 ## How to Use

-Provide instructions on how to get started with the app as user.
+How to get started with the app as user:
+- Create an account using Email & Password or Sign up by Gmail
+- Log in into your account
+- Add a route by typing the city where the route will be located
+- Choose your niche route (eg: route where famous movies were filmed)
+- Add places
+- Choose what actions to perform: see weather details, see route on map, delete your route
+- If needed, change your app language
+- If needed, share your feedback on Gmail to the creators of the app or with other users posting reviews
+- If needed, tell your friends about your routes

 ## Additional section